-- Work with the child's parents to ensure a consistent approach between home and nursery - Have a designated place for the dummy to be stored which the child will be aware of - Ask children to take their dummy out of their mouth when talking - Comfort the child and if age/stage appropriate explain in a sensitive and appropriate manner why they do not need their dummy - Put children's emotions into words and reassure them if they are insecure or worried - Distract children's attention with other activities and ensure they are settled before leaving them to play - Offer other methods of comfort such as a toy, teddy or blanket - Support children to find other ways of soothing and relaxing themselves - Explain to the child they can have their dummy when they go home or at sleep time - Remember that changes in habit can take time to become established - Praise children when they go without their dummy
+- Work with the child's parents/carer to ensure a consistent approach between home and nursery. - Have a designated place for the dummy to be stored which the child will be aware of. - Remove dummies once the child is settled. - Comfort the child and if age/stage appropriate explain in a sensitive and appropriate manner why they do not need their dummy - Put children's emotions into words and reassure them if they are insecure or worried - Distract children's attention with other activities and ensure they are settled before leaving them to play - Offer other methods of comfort such as a toy, teddy or blanket - Support children to find other ways of soothing and relaxing themselves - Explain to the child they can have their dummy when they go home or at sleep time

+- Remember that changes in habit can take time to become established - Praise children when they go without their dummy